oitentaetres/Node.js-Contact-List/README.md

 ## Setup and run steps:

 - Use "npm install" to install all the required Node modules;
-- Use "node index.js" or "npm start" to run the app, which will be listening on the defined port (3001).
+- Use "node index.js" or "npm start" to run the app, which will be listening on the defined port (default: 3001).